roipoussiere/sway/ISSUE_TEMPLATE.md

 * Debug Log:

-You should try to reproduce the issue with the default configuration.
+You should try to reproduce the issue with the default configuration (for instance by adding the option `-c /etc/sway/config`).
 If you cannot, please reproduce with a minimal configuration, upload the config to a pastebin service, and link to it below.

 * Configuration File: